 The Most Important Financial Ratios for New Investors

-Before you start investing in individual stocks, it is very useful to learn how to understand, calculate, and interpret financial ratios.
-Even if you usually get financial ratios from your broker or a financial site, you still need to know what they represent and what they can tell you about the business in which you would like to invest.
-Otherwise, you could make a mistake such as buying into a company with too much debt, not enough cash to survive, or low profitability.
-This guide to financial ratios will explain how to calculate the most important financial ratios, and, more importantly, what they mean.
+Before you start investing in individual stocks, a key step is learning how to interpret and calculate the most important financial ratios.
+Even if you usually get financial ratio figures from your broker or a financial website, you still ought to know what they represent and what they can tell you about a business in which you're considering investing.
+Otherwise, you could make a mistake such as buying into a company with too much debt or paying too much for a stock with meager earnings growth potential.

-The asset turnover financial ratio calculates the total sales generated by each dollar of assets a company owns.
-In other words, it measures how efficiently a company has been using its assets in relation to its peers.
+The asset turnover ratio calculates the revenue generated by each dollar of assets a company owns.
+It's a good way of comparing how efficiently a company has been using its assets in relation to its peers.

-Like the price to earnings ratio, the current ratio is one of the most famous of all financial ratios.
-It serves as a test of a company's financial strength and relative efficiency.
-For instance, you can tell if a company has too much, or too little, cash on hand to meet its obligations.
+Like the price-to-earnings ratio, the current ratio is one of the most famous of all the financial ratios.
+It serves as a test of a company's financial strength and can give you an idea of whether a company has too much or too little cash on hand to meet its obligations.
 It's calculated by dividing current assets by current liabilities.

-The interest coverage ratio is an important financial ratio for firms that use a lot of debt.
-It lets you know how much money is available to cover all of the interest expense a company incurs on the money it owes each year.
+The interest coverage ratio is an important financial ratio for firms that carry a lot of debt.
+It lets you know how much money is available to cover the interest expense a company incurs on the money it owes each year.

-Operating income, or operating profit as it is sometimes called, is the total pre-tax profit a business generated from its operations.
-It is what is available to the owners before a few other items need to be paid such as preferred stock dividends and income taxes.
+Operating income—gross profit minus operating expenses—is the total pre-tax profit a business generated from its operations.
+It can also be described as the money available to the owners before a few items need to be paid, such as preferred stock dividends and income taxes.
 The company's operating margin is its operating income divided by its revenue and is a way of measuring a company's efficiency.

 The working capital per dollar of sales financial ratio is important because it lets you know how much money a company needs to keep on hand to conduct business.
 Generally speaking, the more working capital a company needs, the less valuable it is because that's money the owners can't take out of the business in the form of dividends.